Banging Toolbox

 The oil in the chamber tended to mix with the compressed air being pumped out, which isn’t always an ideal scenario.

-The oil in air compressors also has to be changed periodically, depending on the design of the mechanism and how often the compressor is used.
+The oil in air compressors must be changed periodically, depending on the design of the mechanism and how often the compressor is used.

 In general, oil-injected compressors require more maintenance than their oil-less counterparts.